jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (4) If each of the persons to whom a draft determination was sent under subsection (2) of this section—the Commission may make the determination at any time after the expiration of that period.
   (a) Notifies the Commission within the period of 10 working days prescribed in subsection (3) of this section that the person does not wish the Commission to hold a conference in relation to the draft determination; or
-  (b) Does not notify the Commission within that period that the person wishes the Commission to hold such a conference— (5) If any of the persons to whom a draft determination was sent under subsection (2) of this section notifies the Commission, in writing, within the period of 10 working days prescribed in subsection (3) of this section that he wishes the Commission to hold a conference in relation to the draft determination, the Commission shall appoint a date (not being a date later than 20 working days after the expiration of that period), time, and place for the holding of the conference and give notice of the date, time, and place so appointed to each of the persons to whom a draft determination was sent under subsection (2) of this section.
+  (b) Does not notify the Commission within that period that the person wishes the Commission to hold such a conference— (5) If any of the persons to whom a draft determination was sent under subsection (2) notifies the Commission, in writing, within the period of 10 working days prescribed in subsection (3) that he or she wishes the Commission to hold a conference in relation to the draft determination, the Commission must appoint a date, time, and place for the holding of the conference and give notice of the date, time, and place so appointed to each of the persons to whom a draft determination was sent under subsection (2).
-(6) The Commission may, of its own motion, determine to hold a conference in relation to the a draft determination and shall appoint a date (not being a date later than 20 working days after the expiration of the period referred to in subsection (3) of this section), time, and place for the holding of the conference and give notice of the date, time, and place so appointed to each of the persons to whom the draft determination was sent under subsection (2) of this section.
+(6) The Commission may, of its own motion, determine to hold a conference in relation to the draft determination and must appoint a date, time, and place for the holding of the conference and give notice of the date, time, and place so appointed to each of the persons to whom the draft determination was sent under subsection (2).
 (7) Where the Commission is of the opinion that 2 or more applications for authorisations that are made by the same person, or by bodies corporate that are interconnected with each other, involve the same or substantially similar issues, the Commission may treat the applications as if they constitute a single application, and may prepare a single draft determination in relation to the applications and hold a single conference in relation to that draft determination.

 ### 63 Commission may grant provisional authorisation